-In an election year, candidates, candidate campaign committees, and PACs are required to file reports before each election.
-A report on contributions and expenditures is due between seven (7) and fourteen (14) days before each election (Primary, General, & Special).
+In an election year, candidates, candidate campaign committees, and PACs are required to file a report before each election.
+A contributions and expenditures report is due between seven (7) and fourteen (14) days before each election (Primary, General, & Special).

-Ongoing candidate committees and PACs are required to file an annual report by December 31st in odd-numbered years (non-election years) reporting their contributions and expenditures.
-If the committees are supporting a candidate who is not running for election that year, they are still required to file the Primary and General reports.
+Ongoing candidate committees and PACs are required to file an annual report by December 31st in odd-numbered years (non-election years) reporting their contributions and expenditures for the odd-year.
+If a committee is supporting a candidate who is not running for election that year, the committee must still file the Primary and General reports.